tsubasagames/W12SE-ENHANCED/README.md

 ## More Details

 The Project's Normal Menu Is Small Like The Original Windows 11 SE But Apps Will Be Wider.
+We Are Working On And Taking More Time Because We Lost The Original Project Files.

 ## Credits